pierre-rouleau/pel/doc/pel-manual.rst

   - the implementation of a function-key based key binding map tree to commands, keeping most Emacs key bindings untouched,
   - several files that implement `PEL convenience features`_,
-  - feature, configuration and key binding for external package activated  through
+  - `PEL Customization`_ that control the use of external package features, their loading, configuration and key bindings.
+    This conforms to the
-    `Emacs easy customization`_ system to reduce your need to write custom Emacs Lisp code.
+    `Emacs easy customization`_ system and reduces your need to write custom Emacs Lisp code.

 .. _Emacs easy customization: